Oweis-Nd/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Why?
 Whoami print the effective username of the current user Why?
-Group print all groups the current user is part of Why?
+Groups print all groups the current user is part of Why?